-Parties are no longer permitted to file unsworn documents.
+Parties must file sworn documents.

 Litigants and counsel may file affidavits that have been virtually/ remotely commissioned, as permitted by O.Reg.
-431/20: Administering Oath or Declaration Remotely, under the Commissioners for Taking Affidavits Act.
+431/20: Administering Oath or Declaration Remotely ☑, under the Commissioners for Taking Affidavits Act.

 Signed Documents:

 The Ontario Court of Justice will continue to accept electronically signed documents where a signature is required.
 An electronic signature consists of electronic information that identifies the signatory and the date and place of signing.